apexskier/dotfiles/README.md

 - **bin/**: Anything in `bin/` will get added to your `$PATH` and be made available everywhere.
 - **\*.symlink**: Any file ending in `*.symlink` gets symlinked into your `$HOME`.
-This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
-These get symlinked in when you run `script/bootstrap`.
+This keeps these versioned in your dotfiles while letting them be autoloaded by various programs from your home directory.
+These are symlinked when you run `script/bootstrap`.
-- **\*.bash**: Files ending in `*.bash` gets sourced into bash.
+- **\*.bash**: Files ending in `*.bash` gets sourced into bash (I use bash 5).
   This lets you split up your bash configuration into more logical, topic based chunks.
 - **appsupport**: This is a map of files that should be linked to macOS's application support directory.
 This is useful for programs like VSCode that use this config location.